-The answer lies in dog proofing — not only will it keep your puppies safe, but it will also safeguard your furniture.
+The answer lies in dog-proofing — not only will it keep your puppies safe, but it will also pet-proof your furniture.

 Can you prevent a teething puppy from chewing on furniture?

-If you’ve recently brought home a puppy with a case of persistent nibbles, you may find yourself asking, “how to protect furniture from dogs chewing?” several times a day.
+If you’ve recently brought home a puppy with persistent nibbles, you may ask, “How can I protect furniture from dogs chewing?” several times a day.

 Well, we have good news.
-Though it may seem impossible to stop your dog from chomping on everything within reach, there are ways to mitigate the problem.
+Though it may seem impossible to stop your dog from chewing on everything within reach, there are ways to mitigate the problem.

-Before we get to how you can protect furniture from a teething puppy, let’s look at some general tips regarding dogs that munch too much.
+Before we learn how to protect furniture from a teething puppy, let’s look at some general tips regarding dogs that munch too much.

 Understand your dog

-Whether you have a pup, adolescent, or adult dog with a chewing problem, the first step is to understand why your pet is determined to nibble.
+Whether you have a pup, adolescent, or adult dog with a chewing problem, the first step is understanding why your pet is determined to nibble.

 Here are some common reasons:

-- Puppies, like babies, are curious and tend to explore things with their mouths, aka mouthing.
+- Like babies, puppies are curious and tend to explore things with their mouths, a.k.a. mouthing.

 - Puppies are always on the hunt for something to soothe their teething pains.